CDrummond/musly-server/README.md

 * `ignoregenre` List of artists where genre filtering (excluding christmas) should be ignored.
 To apply to all artists, use '*' - e.g. `"ignoregenre":"*"`
 * `normalize.artist` List of strings to split artist names, e.g. "A ft.
-B" becomes "A" (periods are automatically removed)
+B" becomes "A" (periods are automatically removed).
 * `normalize.album` List of strings to remove from album names.
 * `normalize.title` List of strings to remove from titles.
 * `port` This is the port number the API is accessible on.